waggle-sensor/waggle/user_documentation/copy_waggle_image_to_memory_card.md

 # Copy waggle image to SD-card (Linux/OSX)

-This document explains how to load an an waggle image onto an SD-card or eMMC.
+This document explains how to load a waggle image onto an SD-card or eMMC.
 These instructions are for Linux/OSX systems.
 If you need instructions for Windows, please contact us.

 ## Download